NoLieNoSean/NoNotes/content/Notes/Analysis1_L16.md

 - [x] Applications of compactness in $\mathbb{R}$
 - [x] The extreme value theorem
 - [x] Heine-Borel characterization of compact sets in $\mathbb{R}^{k}$

-"Compact sets work extremely well will continuous functions: Image of a compact set is compact."

 >[!Recall]
 >[[Analysis1_L15#An introduction to compactness]]